-Data Source: Bridge to Health Survey-Completed surveys were received from 6,008 adult residents of the 10 geographic areas (Aitkin County, Carlton County, Cook County, Douglas County, City of Duluth, Itasca County, Koochiching County, Lake County, Pine County, St. Louis County-without Duluth); the overall response rate was 28.6 percent.
-The 95% confidence interval for the regional level data is approximately +3.3%, which is calculated taking into account the complex sampling design of the survey.
-626 Surveys from St. Louis County were received.
-Additionally, 542 and 426 surveys were received from residents of the city of Virginia and the Hillside neighborhood of Duluth.
-These additional surveys were not included in the regional level data.
+Data Source: Bridge to Health Survey-Completed surveys were received from 7,590 adult residents of the following geographic areas: Aitkin, Carlton, Cook, Itasca, Koochiching, Lake, St. Louis and Pine counties in Minnesota and Douglas County in Wisconsin.
+St. Louis County was split into two strata: the city of Duluth and the remainder of the county.
+Additionally, two areas within the city of Duluth were oversampled: the Hillside and Lincoln Park neighborhoods.
+The overall response rate was 29.9 percent.
+The 95% confidence interval for the regional level data is approximately +2.6%, which is calculated taking into account the complex sampling design of the survey.
+2,218 surveys from St. Louis County were received.